devtut/generate/docs/python/websockets.md

     above defined protocol(the class that inherits from autobahn.asyncio.websocket.WebSocketServerProtocol)'''
     factory.protocol=MyServerProtocol
-    '''This above line can be thought of as =binding= the methods onConnect, onMessage, et-c that were described in the MyServerProtocol class to the server, setting the servers functionality, ie, protocol''' loop=asyncio.get_event_loop()
+    '''This above line can be thought of as "binding" the methods onConnect, onMessage, et-c that were described in the MyServerProtocol class to the server, setting the servers functionality, ie, protocol''' loop=asyncio.get_event_loop()